 Using inspiring materials is an instant way to make your desk more alluring.

-INVEST IN FORM AND FUNCTION
+4. INVEST IN HOME OFFICE FURNITURE WITH FORM AND FUNCTION

 Investing in design elements that combine form and function also increases efficiency in the office.
 The introduction of a desk clock, for example, is a perfect way to help you work to tight deadlines and channel a particular mood, whether it’s a traditional feel delivered by a clock face with Roman numerals or a modern flavour courtesy of a contemporary timepiece.
 Bookends are also practical yet attractive additions to a home office as they add character and help to keep shelving displays tidy.